ecssiah/write-with-you/README.md

 # Write With You

-A collaborative writing application.
+*A collaborative writing application.*

-The app is available on a public server thanks to service offered by Heroku:
+The app is available on a public server thanks to the service offered by Heroku:

 [Write With You Demo](https://write-with-you.herokuapp.com)